personman/mrss/README.md

      phing

-That one command should put the app through its paces like this:
+That one command should put the app through its paces like this (as defined by build.xml):

 + Check coding standard compliance (PSR2) with [PHP_CodeSniffer] (http://pear.php.net/package/PHP_CodeSniffer)
 + Create a test database (Assumes you have a mysql user named _root_ with password _root_ that has permission to create a database.)